victor25264/e-Portafolio/content/SRM/week6/index.md

 ##### Risk controls

-+ There are three levels of control: strategic, tactical, and operational.
++ There are three levels of control: strategic, tactical, and operational
 + Strategic Controls:
   + Avoid or terminate: stopping the activity or not starting an activity
   + Reduce or modify: introduce suitable controls to reduce risk
   + Transfer or share: move the risk to a third party (insurance)
   + Accept or tolerate: acceptance of the risk as a final choice
 + Tactical Controls:
   + Detective controls: identify and provide an alert when a threat is having an adverse effect
   + Preventive controls: intended to stop a threat from having an adverse effect
   + Directive controls: provide instructions on how to stop threats from having an adverse effect
   + Corrective controls: prevent a threat from additional adverse effects
 + Operational Controls
   + Procedural or people controls: dictate the way in which actions must be taken
   + Physical or environmental controls: change the environment
   + Technical or logical controls: cover the technology-related aspects of information
 + The Center for Internet Security Controls is a list of comprehensive controls that provide a good starting point

 ---